tahoe-lafs/magic-folder/docs/invites.rst

 * (out-of-band the code is securely communicated to the Laptop device)

-* on the Laptop device, the wormhole code is presented to the wormhole server completing the wormhole
+* on the Laptop device, the wormhole code is presented to the wormhole server, completing the wormhole and allowing secure communication between the devices.

-* upon a successful wormhole, Desktop posts her message and Laptop posts his after creating his Personal.
+* upon a successful wormhole, Desktop posts its message and Laptop posts its (after creating his Personal directory and extracting the read-capability).

 * Desktop creates the Collective entry and posts a final message.
 Laptop closes the wormhole.